-SOUTH PORTLAND, ME — Seven Maine community college students were awarded scholarships in honor of Leon A. Gorman at a ceremony held yesterday at L.L.Bean’s Corporate Headquarters in Freeport.
+SOUTH PORTLAND, ME — Nicole Labbay of Bowdoin, a student in the Architectural and Civil Engineering Program at Central Maine Community College (CMCC), was awarded the first Leon A. Gorman Endowed Scholarship at a ceremony held earlier today at L.L.Bean’s Corporate Headquarters in Freeport.

 The Leon A. Gorman Endowed Scholarship was established in 2014 by the children of Leon and Lisa Gorman in honor of Mr. Gorman’s 80th birthday.
 The scholarship supports Maine community college students who demonstrate strong academic achievement, financial need, and a commitment to community service, a hallmark of the scholarship’s namesake.

-Mr. Gorman was the longtime president and CEO of L.L.Bean.
-He was deeply committed to the people and places of Maine and recognized the power and potential of Maine’s community colleges to transform people’s lives.
-He and his wife Lisa worked quietly behind the scenes supporting the colleges and the couple was central to the 2009 establishment and success of The Foundation for Maine’s Community Colleges for which Mrs. Gorman continues to serve as vice chair.
+Leon Gorman, the longtime president and CEO of L.L.Bean, was deeply committed to the people and places of Maine.
+Recognizing the power and potential of Maine’s community colleges to transform people’s lives, Mr. and Mrs. Gorman worked quietly behind the scenes supporting the colleges.
+The couple was central to the 2009 establishment and success of The Foundation for Maine’s Community Colleges for which Mrs. Gorman continues to serve as vice chair.

-Seven Maine Community College students were presented with the Leon A. Gorman Endowed Scholarship at a ceremony in Freeport Tuesday.
-The students were joined by representatives of the Gorman Family, L.L.Bean, the Maine Community College System, and The Foundation for Maine’s Community Colleges.
+Photo: Nicole Labbay (7th from right) was presented with the first Leon A. Gorman Endowed Scholarship at a ceremony in Freeport today.
+She was joined by her parents and representatives of the Gorman family, L.L.Bean, and the Maine Community College System.